 Israel is a Westminster-style parliamentary democracy, meaning the government, Israel’s executive branch, has to win the confidence of the majority of members of the Knesset in order to be approved.
 The process of forming a government is detailed in Basic Law: The Government.
 After the results of the election are declared, the president, after consulting with representatives of all parties elected to the Knesset, assigns the task of forming the government to a member of the Knesset, who has 28 days, which the president may extend by a further 14 days, to form a government.
 If that member fails to do so, the president may then assign the task to a different member, or inform the chairperson of the Knesset that he sees no possibility of forming a government.
 In that case, and unless a majority of members of the Knesset declare their support for a specific candidate, general elections must be held within 90 days.
 According to the same law, the Knesset may at any time during the process pass a dissolution law, calling new elections and ending the process of forming a government.

 On April 18, President Reuven Rivlin assigned Prime Minister Netanyahu the task of forming the government.
 On May 13 Rivlin extended the period for a further 14 days.
 During that period, Netanyahu was able to garner the support of only 60 members of the Knesset—not enough to form a government.
-Netanyahu was unable to reach an agreement with the Yisrael Beytenu party (whose name translates literally to “Israel is our home”), which has five members in the Knesset and is headed by Avigdor Lieberman, the former defense minister.
+Netanyahu was unable to reach an agreement with the Yisrael Beytenu party (whose name translates literally to “Israel is our home”), which has five members in the Knesset and is headed by Avigdor Liberman, the former defense minister.
 The period for forming a government expired at midnight on May 29.
-In order to avoid the possibility that Rivlin would assign the task of forming the government to Benny Gantz, head of the Blue and White party, the major opposition bloc, members of the prospective coalition—including Lieberman's party—voted for a dissolution of the Knesset law, with elections expected to take place on Sept.
+In order to avoid the possibility that Rivlin would assign the task of forming the government to Benny Gantz, head of the Blue and White party, the major opposition bloc, members of the prospective coalition—including Liberman's party—voted for a dissolution of the Knesset law, with elections expected to take place on Sept.
 17.

 The Dispute Over the “Conscription Law”